Thank you! Your submission has been received!

 Single vs. Paired Casement

-Casement windows are available in single casement (one sash) or paired casement (two sashes side by side) configurations.
+Casement windows are available in either single-casement (one sash) or paired-casement (two sashes side by side) configurations.
 Paired casements can be opened from opposite sides to create a wide ventilation opening while maintaining a central visual symmetry.

 ← Back to